whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 These three core spiritual practices are core to who we are as humans.
 You are the giving of your deepest love, just like I'm the giving of my love.
 Giving to others in gratitude for what we receive is who we are as humans.

 People may learn to "hold back" or "shut down" parts of themselves to survive in their unhealthy culture, giving less than their deepest love.
 But anyone and any group can commit to embracing these practices.
-This book will explore how they encourage beautiful traits, including deep awareness, selflessness, bravery, integrity, dignity, joy, strong servant-leadership, and more.
+This book will explore how they encourage beautiful traits, including deep awareness, generosity, reciprocity, bravery, integrity, dignity, joy, and strong servant-leadership.
 And my more in-depth book, _One Disease One Cure_, explores these connections even further.

 Is it any wonder that nations which embrace these spiritual practices are able to maintain respectful relations among their people, and between people and the Earth?